Selection criteria and presentation

 The limitation to Medline means that these threshold values are based on the university’s main fields, although articles in other fields may also be included in the top publication list.

 Because the JIF and JCf for the various journals are measured at different times and at varying intervals, for the sake of clarity we have decided to establish a list of top-ranked journals annually, at some point during September-October.
-This list of publications will then form the basis for the automated flow of scientific articles to the top publications list over the following year.
+This list of publications will then form the basis for the automated flow of scientific articles to the top publications list over the following year, starting from 1 January.

 Other limitations compared to the previous manual list are that it is not possible to include the various journals’ own publication vignettes, for example Letter, Original Research or Analysis, and sometimes it may not be possible to include the date of publication.
 In some cases, article can be posted in the list several month after the actual publication date, since registration in article databases is connected to journal editorial routines.
 For the same reason, it is often the date of the print issue that is specified in the list, instead of the firs online publication date.